Affiliate links on Android Authority may earn us a commission. Learn more.

 - Depending on how much information is being archived, the entire process could take a while.

-Also, remember that you might have your Gmail address associated with other services as well, such as bank accounts, and other websites, so make sure that you keep a track of these accounts and update the information accordingly, before deleting your Google account.
+Also, remember you might have your Gmail address associated with other services, such as bank accounts and other websites.
+So make sure you keep track of these accounts and update the information accordingly before deleting the Gmail account information.

 Deleting specific services only